Hyper-modal Imputation Diffusion Embedding with Dual-Distillation for Federated Multimodal Knowledge Graph Completion

 \subsection{Effect of Diffusion Reconstruction Network}

 We replace the reconstruction network $\theta$ in the reverse process of our diffusion imputation with various reconstruction networks, including AE, MLP, and Multi-head Attention (MHA).
 As shown in Figure \ref{fig:diff_recon}, CRA shows the best performance in three datasets, while MHA shows the second-best performance.
 The CRA has shown better incomplete multimodal learning ability for iteratively modeling the residual between the incomplete multimodal and the reconstructed one.
-The MHA also has strong potential as the denoising network in the diffusion imputation model, probably because it could model better cross-modal interaction as well as intra-modal interaction with the input of hyper-modal features.
+The MHA also has strong potential as the denoising network in the diffusion imputation model, probably because of better cross-modal and intra-modal interaction.